 - 1. Other Fund Adjustments Based on recommendations in a finding from the State Auditor's Office, the Department of Labor and Industries (L&I) is revising the manner in which it charges certain funding sources for the costs of providing indirect or administrative services.
 The L&I has developed a two-phase methodology to reallocate the indirect costs of support to L&I direct service programs.
 Funding and expenditure authority are provided for the first phase of this reallocation.
 (General Fund-State, various other funds) - 2.
 Prevailing Wage Customer Service - Funding is provided for the L&I to conduct prevailing wage surveys for each trade every three years, promote increased survey response rates, improve processing times for intent and affidavit forms, and develop and implement electronic processes for filing intents and affidavits. - 3.
-Self Insurance Elec Data Intrchnge Spending authority is provided to conduct a feasibility study on using an electronic data interchange to collect and report on claims data for self-insured employers in Washington.
+Cholinesterase Funding is increased to contract with providers for cholinesterase medical monitoring of certain farm workers.
+Funding is provided to reimburse agricultural employers for training, record keeping, and travel related to cholinesterase medical monitoring of certain farm workers.
+(Accident Account-State, Medical Aid Account-State) - 4.
+Self Insurance Elec Data Intrchnge - Spending authority is provided to conduct a feasibility study on using an electronic data interchange to collect and report on claims data for self-insured employers in Washington.
 Currently there is no mechanism for self-insured employers to receive data on their performance and outcomes.
-(Accident Account-State, Medical Aid Account-State) - 4.
+(Accident Account-State, Medical Aid Account-State) - 5.
 Preventing Workers Comp Fraud - Spending authority is provided to hire additional auditors and investigators to combat fraud in the industrial insurance, or workers' compensation, system.
 The auditors will pursue cases of worker and employer fraud and the investigators will identify additional unpaid premiums.
 (Accident Account-State, Medical Aid Account-State)